mahesanp/UMLTask/README.md

 Each Customer Login has one category page, one cart and can perform multiple orders.
 Each order contains multiple products, must have a payment and can have a single delivery status.
 These classes and its relationships are depicted in the class diagram.

+Use Case Diagram:

+The Online Shopping System has been depicted by the use case diagram.
+In this case the actors are Customer, Banker, Server, Database and the usecases are
+-usecase "Browse Products"
+-usecase "Add to cart"
+-usecase "Place Order"
+-usecase "Make Payment"
+-usecase "Responding to Client Requests"
+-usecase "Fetching data from Database"

+Each actor is perfoming atleast one use case.
+The "make payment" use case is used by Customer, Banker and Server.
+The Card denotes the package of the Use Case Diagram.
+The packages present are "Actors" and "Use Cases".